mpark4656/nearest-neighbor/README.md

 In short, we must solve the following algorithm problem:

 Problem: Robot Tour Optimization

 Input: A set S of n points in the plane

 Output: What is the shortest cycle tour that visits each point in the set S?

-NearestNeighborAlgorithm class is an abstract class that will be extended by an actual algorithm.

 ## Sample Input
 Lowest Point: -21